 Green Office Certification

-As of June 2017, the Dean of Engineering Office is certified as a Bronze Certified Office.
+As of June 2018, the Dean of Engineering Office is certified as a Silver Certified Office.
 Woot!
-We're currently working on our silver certification.
+We're currently working on our gold certification.